Poland: Russian-made missile fell on our country, killing 2

 The blast, which Ukrainian President Volodymr Zelenskyy decried as “a very significant escalation,” prompted Biden to call an emergency meeting of G-7 and NATO leaders.
 A deliberate, hostile attack on NATO member Poland could trigger a collective military response by the alliance.

-But key questions around the circumstances of the missile launch — none larger than who fired it — remained amid the confusion caused by a blistering series of Russian airstrikes across the nearby border in Ukraine.
+But key questions around the circumstances of the missile launch remained amid the confusion caused by a blistering series of Russian airstrikes across the nearby border in Ukraine, none larger than who fired it.
 Russia denied any involvement in the Poland blast.

 Three U.S. officials said preliminary assessments suggested the missile was fired by Ukrainian forces at an incoming Russian one amid the crushing salvo against Ukraine’s electrical infrastructure Tuesday.
 The officials spoke on condition of anonymity because they were not authorized to discuss the matter publicly.